Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Equidistribution and counting for quotient simplicial and metric trees

 narrow converge to $\sigma^+_{\D^-}\otimes \sigma^-_{\D^+}$ in $\Ga\bs\gengeod\,\XX\times \Ga\bs\gengeod\,\XX$ and

 \etheo

 \dem The claims follow as in Theorem \ref{theo:counting}, replacing Theorem \ref{theo:mainequidup} by Theorem \ref{theo:discretemainequidup}. \cqfd

+\brema A common perpendicular in a simplicial tree is, in the language of graph theory, a non-backtracking walk.
+Among other applications,\footnote{when restricting to groups $\Ga$ acting freely, which is never the case if $\Ga$ is a nonuniform lattice in the tree $\XX$, that is, when the quotient graph of groups $\Ga\bs\XX$ is infinite but has finite volume} Theorem \ref{theo:countingdiscrete} gives a complete asymptotic solution to the problem of counting non-backtracking walks from a given vertex to a given vertex of a (finite) nonbipartite graph.
+See Theorem \ref{theo:countingdiscreteeven} for the corresponding result in bipartite graphs, and for example \cite[Th.~1.1]{AloBenLubSod07}, \cite[p.~4290,4302]{AngFriHoo15}, \cite[L.~2.3]{Friedman08}, \cite[Prop.~6.4]{Sodin07} for related results.
+Anticipating on the error terms that we will give in Section \ref{subsect:errormetricgraphgroup}, note that the paper \cite[Th.~1.1]{AloBenLubSod07} for instance gives a precise speed using spectral properties, more precise than the ones we obtain. \erema

-\bexems (1) Let $\XX,\Ga,c$ be as in Theorem \ref{theo:countingdiscrete}, and let $\DD^-=\{x\}$ and $\DD^+=\{y\}$ for some $x,y\in V\XX$.
-If the Gibbs measure $m_{c}$ is finite and mixing for the discrete time geodesic flow, then we have a version of Roblin's simultaneous equidistribution theorem with potential, see Corollary \ref{coro:caspointempcont}, and the number $\N_{x,\,y}(n)$ of nonbacktracking edge paths of length at most $n$ from $x$ to $y$ (counted with weights and multiplicities) satisfies
+\bexems (1) Let $\XX,\Ga,\wt c$ be as in Theorem \ref{theo:countingdiscrete}, and let $\DD^-=\{x\}$ and $\DD^+=\{y\}$ for some $x,y\in V\XX$.
+If the Gibbs measure $m_{c}$ is finite and mixing for the discrete time geodesic flow on $\Ga\bs\G \XX$, then we have a discrete time version of Roblin's simultaneous equidistribution theorem with potential,\footnote{See Corollary \ref{coro:caspointempcont} for the continuous time version.} and the number $\N_{x,\,y}(n)$ of nonbacktracking edge paths of length at most $n$ from the image of $x$ to the image of $y$ (counted with weights and multiplicities) satisfies, by Equation \eqref{eq:skinning singleton},

 (2) If $\YY$ is a finite connected nonbipartite $(q+1)$-regular graph (with $q\geq 2$) and $\YY^\pm$ are points, then the number of nonbacktracking edge paths from $\YY^-$ to $\YY^+$ of length at most $n$ is equivalent as $n\ra+\infty$ to